-About a week ago I watched the movie called “Minimalism” and it made me realize we are closer to minimalism that I would have thought, though who knows us could say we are exactly the opposite, hoarders to be more precisely.
+About a week ago I watched a movie called “Minimalism”.
+It made me realize we had already taken the first step towards a minimalist lifestyle.
 But let me tell you about us and about the movie.

 Do we really need this?
 Does this improve our life?

 When we moved here, we had to buy dishes and electronic appliances and books and toys and clothes.
 But we did this in a smarter way than we used to.
 We bought only what we needed, at the best price we could find.
 This was our first step towards a minimalist lifestyle.
 Well, except for the books and toys (though we’ve made progress in this area too, you can read about our approach in the article about toy minimalism).

 Mainly, when we want to buy something, we ask ourselves “Do we really need this?
 Does this improve our life?”, so as to buy not because it’s trendy or cool or in the sale, but to do so intentionally.
 “Live an intentional life” is one of the ideas in the movie “Minimalism”."Minimalism is about living an intentional life."
 Click To Tweet